geirrastad/NotesToSelf/kinetic_kane_ubuntu_18.04.md

 This document will guide you through the process of installing Kinetic Kane from source to your Ubuntu 18.04 LTS.
 If you are new to ROS, you should probably gor for a pre-built Melodic installation.

+A few notes before you embark on this mission:
+   The Kinetik Desktop-full installation WILL fail, as I have not bothered to fix it (did not need the extra stuff).
+There are some dependencies that fail and you will manually have to build the components yourselves.
+   Also, I have not done a regression test on ROS.
+It still may unexpectedly fail.
+If it do I will make a note of what went wrong here (or possibly a fix).

 I used the [Installing from source](http://wiki.ros.org/kinetic/Installation/Source) guide, but it will fail if you try this on 18.04.
 It was made for 16.04.
 Now let's start!

 ## Getting ready